 Therefore, the program has established a performance goal for all coursework and assessments in all RADR courses of an 80% or higher.
 Students that do not achieve the minimum grade of 80% will be required to complete an activity of remediation assigned by the instructor of the course immediately following.
-The activity requirements will vary as they will be customized according to factors such as the students' needs, the purpose of the assignment, its content, etc., and the instructor will maintain all records of completion.
-Students that fail to complete the required remediation activities will receive an "Incomplete" ("I") grade for the course, regardless of overall passing grade point average, until all work is submitted.
+The activity requirements will vary as they will be customized according to factors such as the students' needs, the purpose of the assignment, its content, etc., and the instructor will maintain all records of complete" ("I") grade for the course, regardless of overall passing grade point average, until all work is submitted.
 An "Incomplete" ("I") in any course must be resolved prior to the start of the following semester or the resulting grade will convert to an "F" and the student will not pass the course.